Dev2907/Dev2907/README.md

-Dev2907 - GitHub Readme
+Dev Reshamiya- GitHub Readme

-👋 Hi, I'm Dev2907, a student at Adani University in India, with a passion for Web Development and Artificial Intelligence.
+👋 Hi, I'm Dev, a student at Adani University in India, with a passion for Web Development and Artificial Intelligence.
 About Me

     🎓 Currently pursuing studies at Adani University, India.